 Please note that the entry requirements listed are only valid for British citizens.
 All other nationalities should check with the relevant embassy/consulate for advice.
 Regarding any inoculations or health precautions that may be needed, Cox & Kings recommends that you consult your GP or travel clinic for personal advice.

-Changes to requirements and recommendations: The above information is accurate at the time of writing (May 2015).
+Changes to requirements and recommendations: The above information is accurate at the time of writing (June 2019).
 Cox & Kings will advise you before accepting your booking should there be any subsequent changes to the above recommendations and requirements.
 You should contact your GP or visit the MASTA (Medical Advice Service for Travellers Abroad) website at www.masta-travel-health.com where you can receive professional advice as well as arrange any vaccinations.
 Further country-specific useful health advice for travellers can be found via the NHS and FCO.

 Please see the advice regarding inoculations for specific countries above.
 For more general advice, please note the following:

 Chikungunya virus: In 2014 there was an outbreak of Chikungunya virus with cases reported in countries in Latin America, the Caribbean and also in the USA.
 This virus often occurs after the rainy seasons when mosquitoes breed more actively.
 The best way to avoid infection is to prevent mosquito bites by using insect repellents and wearing appropriate clothing.
 Medical attention must be sought for any feverish illness experienced while travelling or on your return home.
 For more details, see the website of the National Health Network and Centre.

 Some areas of Latin America are at high altitude and key places are listed with their heights below.
 In order to minimise the effects of altitude and help the acclimatisation process, it is advisable to rest for a few hours upon arrival and avoid heavy meals, alcohol and physical exertion for the first day or two.
 If you have any history of heart complaints, or if you are over the age of 60, please check with your GP that it is safe to visit these areas.
-If you are planning to take part in a hike or a trek, please always check the requirements with your tour consultant as some countries and mountain ranges have specific regulations which must be followed.
+If you are planning to take part in a hike or a trek, please always check the requirements with your travel consultant as some countries and mountain ranges have specific regulations which must be followed.

 Key places at altitude:

-Ecuador:Quito - 2,850mCotopaxi National Park - 2,800m
+Cotopaxi National Park –

 This advice is only valid for British citizen passport holders.
 Holders of any other type of British passport (eg British subjects) or of any other nationality must contact the relevant embassy/consulate (details listed below).
 It is important that you hold a valid 10-year British passport and we recommend that your passport is valid for a minimum of six months from your date of return to the UK.
 Passport application forms can be obtained from the post office or online at www.gov.uk/browse/abroad/passports.
 The passport advice telephone line is on 0300 222 0000 (calls are charged at national rate).
 Whether renewing your passport or applying for a new one, all relevant information can be found on the website or by telephoning the number above.
 The cost for a postal application is £72.50 and takes a minimum of three weeks to obtain from the date of application.